 UAE, AFGHANISTAN

 The Afghan Series reflection post.
-As I sit in the flight heading back to Ireland I can seriously say Afghanistan took every ounce of energy out of me.
+As I sit on the flight heading back to Ireland, I can seriously say Afghanistan took every ounce of energy out of me.

 I UNDERSTAND WHY AFGHANS GET THE REPUTATION AS SOME OF THE FRIENDLIEST PEOPLE ON THE PLANET